HISPlayer/UnityWebGL-SDK/playing-ads.md

   * **HISPLAYER_EVENT_AD_PODS_INFO**
   * **HISPLAYER_EVENT_ID3_METADATA**

-#### protected virtual void EventAdBlockStarted(HisPlayerEventInfo eventInfo)
+#### protected virtual void EventAdBlockStarted(HISPlayerEventInfo eventInfo)
-Override this method to add custom logic when **HisPlayerEvent.HISPLAYER_EVENT_AD_BLOCK_STARTED** is triggered.
+Override this method to add custom logic when **HISPlayerEvent.HISPLAYER_EVENT_AD_BLOCK_STARTED** is triggered.
 This event occurs whenever a group of advertisements starts.

-#### protected virtual void EventAdBlockEnd(HisPlayerEventInfo eventInfo)
+#### protected virtual void EventAdBlockEnd(HISPlayerEventInfo eventInfo)
-Override this method to add custom logic when **HisPlayerEvent.HISPLAYER_EVENT_AD_BLOCK_END** is triggered.
+Override this method to add custom logic when **HISPlayerEvent.HISPLAYER_EVENT_AD_BLOCK_END** is triggered.
 This event occurs whenever a group of advertisements ends.

-#### protected virtual void EventAdStarted(HisPlayerEventInfo eventInfo)
+#### protected virtual void EventAdStarted(HISPlayerEventInfo eventInfo)
-Override this method to add custom logic when **HisPlayerEvent.HISPLAYER_EVENT_AD_STARTED** is triggered.
+Override this method to add custom logic when **HISPlayerEvent.HISPLAYER_EVENT_AD_STARTED** is triggered.
 This event occurs whenever a single advertisement starts.

-#### protected virtual void EventAdStopped(HisPlayerEventInfo eventInfo)
+#### protected virtual void EventAdStopped(HISPlayerEventInfo eventInfo)
-Override this method to add custom logic when **HisPlayerEvent.HISPLAYER_EVENT_AD_STOPPED** is triggered.
+Override this method to add custom logic when **HISPlayerEvent.HISPLAYER_EVENT_AD_STOPPED** is triggered.
 This event occurs whenever a single advertisement ends.

 #### protected virtual void EventAdPodsInfo(HisPlayerEventAdPodsInfo eventInfo)
-Override this method to add custom logic when **HisPlayerEvent.HISPLAYER_EVENT_AD_PODS_INFO** is triggered.
+Override this method to add custom logic when **HISPlayerEvent.HISPLAYER_EVENT_AD_PODS_INFO** is triggered.
 This event occurs whenever there is an advertisement pods information indicating cue points of ad breaks.

 <table>
   <tr>